24ep/studio/README.md

     *   The `REDIS_URL` for the app should be `redis://redis:6379`.

 3.  **Automated Database Schema Setup (PostgreSQL):**
-    *   The PostgreSQL container is configured in `docker-compose.yml` to **automatically execute the `init-db.sql` script** (located in the project root) on its first startup when the database is initialized.
-This creates all necessary tables (`User`, `Candidate`, `Position`, `TransitionRecord`, `LogEntry`).
+    *   The PostgreSQL container is configured in `docker-compose.yml` to **automatically execute all `.sql` and `.sh` scripts located in the `./pg-init-scripts` directory** (relative to your project root) on its first startup when the database is initialized.
+    *   **You must create a directory named `pg-init-scripts` in your project root and place your `init-db.sql` file (containing all `CREATE TABLE` statements) inside this directory.**
     *   This automatic initialization **only happens once when the `postgres_data` Docker volume is first created** (or if the volume is empty/being newly created).

 4.  **IMPORTANT: If Database Tables Are Missing (e.g., "relation ... does not exist" errors):**
-    If your application logs errors indicating that tables like "Candidate", "Position", or "User" do not exist, it means the `init-db.sql` script did not run or did not complete successfully during the last PostgreSQL container startup.
+    If your application logs errors indicating that tables like "Candidate", "Position", or "User" do not exist, it means the scripts in `./pg-init-scripts/` (specifically `init-db.sql`) did not run or did not complete successfully during the last PostgreSQL container startup.
-    **This is almost always because the `postgres_data` volume already existed with data, or there was an issue mounting `init-db.sql` into the container.**
+    **This is almost always because the `postgres_data` Docker volume already existed with data, or there was an issue mounting the `./pg-init-scripts` directory into the container.**

     **To force a fresh database initialization and ensure `init-db.sql` runs:**
     *   **For Local Docker Compose:**